SPelonis/Nuclear-Energy-Levels/README.md

 # Nuclear-Energy-Levels
 This code calculates the energy eigenvalues for any nucleus using a second orden Runge-Kutta.
+The effective potential includes the Wood-Saxon potential for the strong nuclear interaction, the Coulomb potential and the Centrifugal potential, which is derived from the Schrodinger equation.
+The code is highly changed for any nucleus and you can include more terms for the potential such as the Spin-Orbit one.